travel-tipsshenzhenappspaymentplanning

 Tip: Physical tickets are still available from machines at every station (cash or Alipay).
 The app just saves time and avoids queuing.

-Bonus: Apps Your Guide Uses for You
+Which Apps Does Your Guide Use for You?

 On a guided tech tour, your guide handles these apps that tourists typically cannot access: